Wandering Cauliflowers: Introduction

-Simply connected wandering domains also exist for transcendental functions; for example the function $f(z) = z +\sin z +2\pi$ \cite[example 2]{fagella2009+} has an orbit of congruent and bounded wandering domains symmetrically placed along the real axis with the boundary of the $n$th iterate meeting the boundary of its successor at $z = 2n\pi$.
+Simply connected wandering domains also exist for transcendental functions; for example the function $f(z) = z +\sin z +2\pi$ \cite[example 2]{fagella2009+} has an orbit of congruent and bounded wandering domains symmetrically placed along the real axis where the $n$th iterate is the $2n\pi$-translate of the wandering domain.
 Examples, like this, with closed form expressions, have typically been obtained using a technique in which a function $f:\Complex \setminus \{0\} \to \Complex \setminus\{0\}$ is transformed to a new function $g$ satisfying $\exp(k g(z)) = f(\exp(k z))$, for suitable $k, \abs{k} = 1$.
 When $g$ is appropriately configured, a simply connected Fatou component of $f$ lifts to a simply connected wandering domain of $g$ (see \cite{bergweiler95} and examples in \cite{marti-pete2021} and \cite{benini+2021}).
-These functions are often in closed form and the orbit of wandering domains consists of congruent components.
+These functions are often in closed form and the orbit of wandering domains usually consists of congruent components (see \cite[Example 3.5]{marti-pete2021} for an exception).
 Another technique, using approximation theory, allows wandering domains with more diverse characteristics to be constructed.
 Functions obtained in this way, however, do not usually have a closed form.

 In this paper we present a transcendental entire function with simple closed form, $f(z) = z \cos z + 2\pi$, which has an orbit of non-congruent simply connected wandering domains.
 We develop techniques to prove a number of interesting properties of these domains, presented in our main result, Theorem \ref{T:INTRO Main theorem}, below.
 Before stating it, we introduce notation used throughout this paper.